rotoapanta/serial-tilt-zbx/README.md

 ### 2. Run the Setup Script

 - This script will install system dependencies (like `python3-venv` and `zabbix-sender`) and the necessary Python libraries.
+It runs apt non-interactively and upgrades pip/setuptools/wheel before installing requirements.
   ```bash
   chmod +x setup_pi.sh
   ./setup_pi.sh